Last Monday of the Month | McNally Jackson Seaport, 4 Fulton Street | Free

 The event is free, and advance registration is encouraged.
 You don’t have to read the full selection to enjoy the event; everyone is welcome!

-Beaverland: How One Weird Rodent Made America is available for purchase at most bookstores.
-Register for the April meeting of the Seaport Museum Book Club today to receive a 10% off discount code for online orders of the book at McNally Jackson Books.
+The Waterworks is available for purchase at most bookstores.
+Register for this meeting of the Seaport Museum Book Club today to receive a 10% off discount code for online orders of the book at McNally Jackson Books.

 Enjoy More That the Museum Offers